University Catalog

 Drawing from the social sciences, cultural and gender studies, and exercise physiology, this course in body sociology addresses several contemporary issues relating to diet, nutrition and exercise.
 Specific topics include eating disorders, factory farming, and "body industries" involving weight-loss diets, gyms, fashion, and cosmetic and bariatric surgery.
 The medical model of bodies is also examined.
 Also listed as KINE 3342; credit will not be granted for both.

 SOCI 3343.
-SOCIOLOGY OF RELIGION.
+RELIGION IN MODERN AMERICA.
 3 Hours.

 This course provides an overview of the scientific study of religion from a sociological perspective.
 The focus is on theories, research and trends relevant to religion in the contemporary United States.
 Topics include, but are not limited to, religious traditions, practices, and beliefs; declining religious participation; and religion and social change.
 The relationship between religion, politics, race relations, sex and gender will also be examined.
 Offered as SOCI 3343 and AAST 3342; credit will be granted in only one department.